 That does not mean every customer needs to become a licensing expert.
 It does mean the provider should be able to explain the path clearly.

 Is the VM using an evaluation license?
 Is the workload suitable only for testing?
 Can the provider supply Microsoft software licensing through a service provider agreement?
 Can the customer bring their own license?
-Are Remote Desktop Services, SQL Server, or Microsoft 365 Apps involved?
+Are Remote Desktop Services, SQL Server, Office, or Microsoft 365 Apps involved?

 If those questions are not answered early, they tend to appear later — usually when the workload has already become important.